-According to Healthline.com, symptoms of a hormonal imbalance specific to women include:
+Symptoms of a hormonal imbalance specific to women can include:

-- heavy or irregular periods, including missed periods, stopped period, or frequent period
+- having heavy or irregular periods, including missed periods, stopped period, or frequent period

-- excessive hair on the face, chin, or other parts of the body
+- excessive hair on the face, chin, or other body parts

 - thinning hair or hair loss